 island has a turtle nursery run by the local government which can be visited.
 Whale sharks are frequently seen off the coast of the island.

-• Maratua atoll: The Raja Ampat Aggressors favorite dives are "The Channel" and "Big Fish Country" which has tornados of barracuda, grey reef sharks, tresher sharks, loads of turtles and schooling eagle rays schooling.
+• Maratua atoll: The Raja Ampat Aggressors favorite dives are "The Channel" and "Big Fish Country" which has tornadoes of barracuda, grey reef sharks, thresher sharks, loads of turtles and schooling eagle rays schooling.
 Maratua Island has at least 13 caves with hundreds more that have yet to be explored.

 • Talisayan: A large population of whalesharks can be found here during the diving season.
 Similar to Cenderawasih Bay, the whale sharks can be found swimming under the fishing platforms of the local fishermen.

 • Day 1: On the charter start date, guests will be picked up at the Tarakan International Airport and transferred to the Raja Ampat Aggressor or their local partner lounge until boarding.
 Once all guests are onboard, the adventure begins to the Derawan Islands (approximately 10 hours).
 No diving this day.

 • Day 3: 4 dives in Kakaban Island

 • Day 4: 4 dives in Talisayan Whale Sharks

 • Day 5: 4 dives in Maratua